Expungement

 Less Serious Penalties

-In the case of less serious penalties, there are three different expungement periods depending on the penalty applied:
+In the case of less severe penalties, there are three different expungement periods depending on the penalty applied:

-• When the penalty is less than three years, the expungement period is three years.
+• The expungement period is three years when the penalty is less than three years.

-• When the penalty is equal to or more than three years, the cancellation period is five years.
+• The cancellation period is five years when the penalty is equal to or more than three years.

 • Imprisonment from three months to five years.